SunFlowerApart/HowToMakeHerFlower/language.md

 ## Talking about kinks

-_Do not kink-shame, do not vallina-shame_.
+_Do not kink-shame, do not vanilla-shame_.
 For some of us, anything beyond missionary position is kinky, while others will consider anything not involving multiple people, whips, chains, cameras, and 3 hours of preparatory discussion to be _basically vanilla_.